top of page

 HIS ROOTS

-Raised in South Greensboro by his mother, Bradley learned early the values of faith, perseverance, and responsibility.
-Those experiences shaped his commitment to public service.
-He went on to earn his bachelor’s degree in Political Science from North Carolina A&T State University and later earned his Master of Divinity from Wake Forest University School of Divinity — grounding both his advocacy and his ministry in compassion, integrity, and purpose.
+Raised in South Greensboro by his mother, Yvonne Hunt Perry, Bradley learned early the values of faith, perseverance, and responsibility.
+Those formative experiences shaped his lifelong commitment to service and justice.
+He earned his bachelor’s degree in Political Science from North Carolina A&T State University and later a Master of Divinity from Wake Forest University School of Divinity, grounding both his advocacy and his ministry in compassion, integrity, and purpose.

-As Senior Pastor of Elm Grove Baptist Church, Bradley has walked with families through some of life’s hardest and most joyful moments — supporting seniors, mentoring youth, connecting neighbors with resources, and building partnerships to meet real needs.
-In addition to his pastoral work, he has served in our schools as a Behavior Intervention Specialist, supporting students and families facing challenges inside and outside the classroom.
+Bradley is the Senior Pastor of Elm Grove Baptist Church, where he has walked alongside families through some of life’s hardest and most joyful moments—supporting seniors, mentoring youth, connecting neighbors with resources, and building partnerships to meet real needs.
+In addition to his pastoral leadership, Bradley has served in our public schools as a Behavior Intervention Specialist, supporting students and families facing challenges both inside and outside the classroom.

-Bradley’s commitment to justice and community has extended far beyond the church walls.
-He served as President of the Greensboro NAACP, helping lead efforts around voting rights, fairness, and equity.
-He currently serves as a board member with Habitat for Humanity, working to expand affordable housing and strengthen neighborhoods.
+Bradley’s commitment to justice and community extends far beyond the church walls.
+He previously served as President of the Greensboro NAACP, helping lead efforts around voting rights, fairness, and equity.
+He currently serves on the board of Habitat for Humanity, working to expand affordable housing and strengthen neighborhoods.
+He is a proud member of Omega Psi Phi Fraternity, Inc. and a Prince Hall Free and Accepted Mason, organizations rooted in service, leadership, and community uplift.

 HIS COMMITMENT